disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/M01/M1-EX4-T3-S11.png)

-12. Once done, Select **Next.**
+12. Once done, Select **Next**.

 13. Review the policy, to make sure you have **( 3 ) Business** connectors added, and only one **Environment** selected and select **Create policy**.

     ![](images/M01/M1-EX4-T3-S13.png)

-14. Navigate to Power Automate and make sure you in the sandbox environment.
+14. Navigate to Power Automate and make sure you are in the sandbox environment.

     ![](images/M01/M1-EX4-T3-S14.png)